-PELL Grant The PELL program is a Federal Aid Program designed to provide financial assistance for low-income students attending post-secondary educational institutions.
+he PELL program is a Federal Aid Program designed to provide financial assistance for low- income students attending post-secondary educational institutions.
 The maximum award under this program is based upon the institutional cost of education.

 A student is eligible for a PELL Grant if: